Family and Welfare Law

 Demonstrate good knowledge of contemporary debates in relation to English and Welsh family and welfare law.

-Apply detailed knowledge of English and Welsh family and welfare law to actual or hypothetical factual scenarios.
+Articulate detailed knowledge of English and Welsh family and welfare law and apply them to actual or hypothetical factual scenarios.

 40% of the assessment for this module will comprise of a 3,000 word essay.
 The word limit excludes footnotes and bibliography.